-Scottish Index of Multiple Deprivation.
+See also Scottish Index of Multiple Deprivation.

 Not having something that a person needs or people need.
 There are many different types of deprivation and people can experience more than one type of deprivation at a time.

-Scottish Index of Multiple Deprivation considers deprivation by looking at income, employment, health, education, housing, access to services and levels of crime in an area.
+The Scottish Index of Multiple Deprivation considers deprivation by looking at income, employment, health, education, housing, access to services and levels of crime in an area.

 The Eco-Schools programme is an international initiative designed to encourage whole school action for the environment.
 It is a recognised award scheme that accredits early learning and childcare settings and schools that make a commitment to continuously improve their environmental performance.
 It is also a learning resource that raises awareness of environmental and sustainable development issues throughout activities linked to curriculum areas.

 The aim of the Eco-Schools programme is to make environmental awareness and action a central part of the life and ethos of the school for both pupils and staff, and to engage the wider community.